Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

 which interpolates among the results of different semi-analytic codes.
 We now describe the meaning of the parameters entering in this equation.
 In particular, $\mathcal M$ labels the chirp mass of the SMBHB system, $q$ its mass ratio, $d\chi = d\log_{10}\mathcal{M}\,d \log_{10}q$ and

 with $H_0$ the Hubble constant, $\Omega_{m,0}$ and $\Omega_{\Lambda,0}$ the matter and dark energy densities at present times.
 As a benchmark, we take $H_0 = 70\, \text{km s}^{-1}\text{Mpc}^{-1}$, $\Omega_{m, 0} = 0.3$ and $\Omega_{\Lambda, 0} = 0.7$.
 We can factor Eq.~\eqref{eq:middl} in an overall amplitude, with $\text{Mpc}^{-3}$ dimensions, a redshift-dependent term and a mass-dependent term.
 Moreover, we consider a normalized distribution $p(\log_{10}q)$, to account for the fact that different systems may have different mass ratios $q$.
 In particular, we take it to be a log-uniform distribution in the range $\log_{10} q \in [-1.5, 0]$, which is broadly in agreement with previous works \cite{Kelley_2016, satopolito2023, satopolito2025}.
 As we will show later in Fig.~\ref{fig:EPTADR2New_9}, using a uniform distribution in the same mass ratio range, namely $q\in [0.03, 1]$, does not appreciably impact the results.
 However, notice that if the mass ratio distribution is strongly peaked around $q = 1$, the effect of EsGB gravity will be significantly suppressed.
 In this limit, for nearly equal-mass binaries, the difference in the scalar charges of the two components becomes negligible, leading to a strong suppression of the dipolar scalar emission (see Eq.~\eqref{app:etot} below).
 In the following, we will proceed under the \textit{caveat} that the true astrophysical distribution does not strongly favor equal mass binaries.
-Therefore, unless otherwise specified, we will just assume $\log_{10} q \in [-1.5, 0]$, as described before.
-We now sum up the priors on the parameters of Eq.~\eqref{eq:middl}, with a short description of each of them: \begin{itemize} \item $\log_{10} \frac{\dot{n}_0}{\text{Mpc}^{-3}\text{Gyr}^{-1}} \in [-12, 7]$: $\dot{n}_0$ is the merger density rate, and sets the overall normalization of the comoving merger density. \item $\beta \in [-2,7]$: this parameter controls the low-redshift power-law slope of the merger density. \item $z_0 \in [0.2, 5]$: this parameter describes the high-redshift behavior of the merger density.
-Together with $\beta$, it allows for the redshift evolution of the merger density. \item $\gamma \in [-3,3]$: it accounts for the distribution in chirp mass of the merger density. \item $\log_{10}\mathcal{M}_\star/\text{M}_\odot \in [6, 10]$: it gives an exponential cutoff in chirp mass. \end{itemize} Priors are mainly taken from Ref.~\cite{Middleton_2015}, except for the ones on $\log_{10} \frac{\dot{n}_0}{\text{Mpc}^{-3}\text{Gyr}^{-1}}$ and $\log_{10}\mathcal{M}_\star/\text{M}_\odot \in [6, 10]$, which are slightly modified to take into account recent measurements~\cite{EPTA_IV}.
+Therefore, unless otherwise specified, we will just assume $\log_{10} q \in [-1.5, 0]$, as described before. \\